peter-sifuentez/peter-sifuentez/README.md

 ## Hi there 👋
 My name is Peter, I enjoy building websites while learning new technologies and sharping my skills.
 Here is some info about me:

-🔭 I’m currently working on updating my portfolio website
+🔭 I’m currently working on improving the close menu button for the mobile menu of my portfolio website

-🌱 I’m currently learning about querySelectors, eventListeners and more about Javascript
+🌱 I’m currently learning about querySelectors, eventListeners and taking a deeper dive into Javascript

 ## My portfolio website
 <a target="_blank" href="https://petersifuentez.com/">petersifuentez.com</a>